 Research programs and institutes hosted by the Jordan College of Agricultural Sciences and Technology

-For more information about the Jordan Research Center, click here.
+For more information about the Jordan Agricultural Research Center, click here.

 The Jordan College supports an array of vibrant research endeavors led by both veteran and newly-appointed faculty and staff research scientists.
 A major campus-based program operates under the California Agricultural Technology Institute (CATI).
 The institute is dedicated to improving the economic efficiency, productivity and profitability of California agriculture and its allied industries.
 The Institute includes three centers:

-- The Center for Agricultural Business – plays a vital research role in helping California’s agribusiness industry embrace the opportunities and meet the challenges posed by increasingly competitive global trade.
+- The Institute for Food and Agriculture – plays a vital research role in helping California’s agribusiness industry embrace the opportunities and meet the challenges posed by increasingly competitive global trade.

 The California State University Agricultural Research Institute (ARI) is a comprehensive applied agricultural and environmental research program joining the California State University's (CSU) four colleges of agriculture and the state's agriculture and natural resources industries and allied business communities.